pudly/schmopera-hugo/content/articles/pianist-s-progress-i-the-elton-john-act.md

 disclaimer = ""
 image_gallery = []
 postamble = ""
 preamble = "What is a repetiteur, and how exactly do they help in the opera-making process?
-This article, the first of a series delving into one of opera's lesser-known roles, will hopefully help to address the black hole of information and support available to répétiteurs starting out in the world of opera…" primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1679528708/media/2023/03/Pianistseries_elton-john-446485_1920_v5pbpa.jpg" primary_image_credit = "" related_articles = []
+This article, the first of a series (originally published on David Todd's blog, [_Opera with a Hot Toddy_](https://www.david-todd.co.uk/?page_id=770)) delving into one of opera's lesser-known roles, will hopefully help to address the black hole of information and support available to répétiteurs starting out in the world of opera..." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1679528708/media/2023/03/Pianistseries_elton-john-446485_1920_v5pbpa.jpg" primary_image_credit = "" related_articles = []